trongnguyenbinh/gitlab-tools/README.md

 ## GitLab Access Token

+### For Cloner

-To use this tool, you need a GitLab access token with appropriate permissions:
+You need a GitLab access token with read permissions:

 1. Go to your GitLab instance
 2. Navigate to User Settings → Access Tokens
 3. Create a new token with the following scopes:
    - `read_api` (to read group and project information)
    - `read_repository` (to clone repositories)

+### For Publisher

+You need a GitLab access token with write permissions:

+1. Go to your GitLab instance
+2. Navigate to User Settings → Access Tokens
+3. Create a new token with the following scopes:
+   - `api` (to create groups and projects)
+   - `write_repository` (to push code)

 ## Error Handling